Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Methods

 \subsection{Autoencoder}

 Autoencoders consist of two main components \citep{yang_autoencoder-based_2022}: the encoder and the decoder.
 The encoder maps the input data (the resampled normalized spectra $\hat f$) into a lower-dimensional space known as the latent space.
-Deep encoders are typically implemented using multiple layers of an \ac{ANN} \citep{li_comprehensive_2023}, such as fully connected neural networks or \acp{CNN} \citep{chen_deep_2021}, which progressively reduce the dimensionality of the input.
+Deep encoders are typically implemented using multiple layers of \acp{ANN} \citep{hinton_reducing_2006, wang_auto-encoder_2016}, such as fully connected networks \citep{bengio_representation_2013}, \acp{CNN} \citep{masci_stacked_2011}, or recurrent architectures \citep{sutskever_sequence_2014}, which progressively reduce the dimensionality of the input.
 For a single training example, the output of the encoder is a low-dimensional latent vector, denoted as $z$.
 The set of latent vectors for all examples captures the salient characteristics of the input data while discarding irrelevant information.

 The decoder, on the other hand, takes as input the latent vectors and attempts to reconstruct the original input data $\hat f$ as $\check f$.
 Like deep encoders, deep decoders consist of multiple layers of a neural network.
 The quality of the reconstruction, as measured by an appropriate loss function, such as the \ac{MAE}, indicates how effectively the latent vectors capture the critical information in the input data.
 Accurate reconstruction demonstrates that the encoder has successfully preserved the most significant features in the latent space.